 If you think you have been treated unfairly by HMRC, for example you don’t agree with Time to Pay calculations or feel strongly that you have a reasonable excuse, then you have the right to complain and/or appeal any HMRC decision.

 To learn more about complaints and appeals, visit the HMRC website.
 Alternatively, you can opt to contact them directly on their Self Assessment helpline with any questions.
-However, this helpline is notoriously busy on the run up to tax season and so it might be best to get professional support from an online accountant (like Crunch) who is familiar with HMRC processes.
+However, this helpline is notoriously busy in the run up to tax season and so it might be best to get professional support from an online accountant (like Crunch) who is familiar with HMRC processes.

 Unable to pay your Self Assessment?
 Get advice today